-- 3. Misconduct is employee behaviour that can lead to the employer taking disciplinary action.
-The following list contains some examples of misconduct:
+- 4 Misconduct is employee behaviour that can lead to the employer taking disciplinary action.
+The following list contains some examples of misconduct: The list is not exhaustive.

 - unauthorised absence

 - poor timekeeping

-- misuse of the Council's resources and facilities including telephone, computers, email and internet
+- misuse of the Council's resources and facilities including telephone, email and internet

-- inappropriate or disruptive behaviour
+- inappropriate behaviour

 - refusal to follow reasonable instructions

-- breach of health and safety rules or other of Council's adopted policies and/or procedures
+- breach of health and safety rules.

-- act(s) of insubordination.